Bus Safety For Kids With Special Needs

 By checking with your child’s school, asking about bus maintenance, and making sure their form of transportation is ADA-friendly, you are decreasing your child’s risk of injury. and making sure their vehicle can safely transport passengers to and from school.

-About David Schetky
+About Chase Schetky